vx5/autocorrect-autocomplete/README.md

 The deployed app can be accessed at the web address: [https://autocorrect-autocomplete-vx5.herokuapp.com/autocorrect](https://autocorrect-autocomplete-vx5.herokuapp.com/autocorrect)

-First, users should visit the settings page, and ensure that a corpus is loaded, and that at least some of the autocorrect/autocommplete strategies are activated.
-Then, on the main page, the user can type and observe suggestions.
-The user can navigate through suggestions using the mouse or using arrow keys, and can click or press 'enter' to select a suggestion for inclusion in the main input bar.
+On the main page, the user can type and observe suggestions.
+The user can navigate through suggestions using the mouse or using arrow keys, and can click or press 'enter' to select a suggestion, so that it will be included in the main input bar.

 #### Acknowledgments